stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 ### Troubleshooting
 Most errors occur when running the module inside SLIPS.
 These errors are hard to resolve, because warnings and debug messages may be hidden under extensive outputs from other modules.

-If the module does not start at all, make sure it is not disabled in the slips.conf file.
+If the module does not start at all, make sure it is not disabled in the config/slips.conf file.
 If that is not the case, check that the \_\_init\_\_.py file is present in module directory, and read the outputs - if there were any errors (eg. import errors), they would prevent the module from starting.

 In case that the module is started, but does not receive any messages from the channel, make sure that: